SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/03.Numbers-1-to-20-01.PNG)

 Inside the file write 20 **`print()`** commands,  each on a separate line, in order to print the numbers from 1 to 20 one after another.
-Some of you may be wondering if there is a cleverer way.
+Some of you may be wondering if there is a more clever way.
 Don't worry, there is, but we will mention it later on.

 ![](/assets/chapter-1-images/03.Numbers-1-to-20-02.PNG)